OddDuckMoose/cert-prep/README.md

 └── README.md
 ```

-## Adding a New Certification

-Create a new directory at the root following the pattern: `cert-name-exam-code/` and replicate the subdirectory structure as needed.

 ## License

 This work is licensed under [CC BY-NC 4.0](./LICENSE) — free to share and adapt for non-commercial use with attribution.